ajaydhar1/baseball-pitches/README.md

 🏠 **Homepage**

-The one and only webpage in this project is named "index.php".
+The one and only webpage in this project is named ```index.php```.

-Note: the default webpage displayed when the domain name is entered into the address bar is always the file named "index".
+Note: the default webpage displayed when the domain name is entered into the address bar is always the file named ```index```.
 This is true for all websites.

 👑 **PHP Fragments**

 There are three PHP fragment files that are imported into the homepage.
-These fragments use the naming convention that prepends the filename with three underscores, like "___config.php".
+These fragments use the naming convention that prepends the filename with three underscores, like ```___config.php```.

-For this project, some of the code from the "index.php" file was separated out into three PHP fragments for readability, but in larger, multi-page projects, it's also done for reusability.
+For this project, some of the code from the ```index.php``` file was separated out into three PHP fragments for readability, but in larger, multi-page projects, it's also done for reusability.
 For instance, in order to show the same menu across multiple pages.
 This way, if you have to make a change to the menu, you only have to make it in one file: the menu fragment file.

 #### 📂 The Directories